MJFND/data-kalite/README.md

 - [Optional] Can be hooked up with the GE HTML static pages

 On Top of GE:
+- Ability to return a standardized DataFrame for both Metrics and Validations that can be pushed to DWH for historical analysis
 - Runs all validations first before failing the pipeline
-    - Returns a Validation generated standardized DataFrame that can be pushed to DWH for historical analysis
+    - Returns a Validation generated standardized DataFrame
     - Failing the pipeline when one of the validation has failed
     - Logs validation through logger
 - Support to add metadata column for tracking purposes (dag_id etc)
 - Deriving validations through configurations (YAML configs or Dict)
-- Easy to run default metrics with option to overwrite
+- Easy to run default metrics
+- Ability to use lower level api for metrics and validations

 ## Usage
 For now pulling it locally and using as is or building it as a package `pip install .` would work, I may push this to PyPi later.